Rayman-Sodhi/Clone-IT/README.md

 <div align="center">

-### Show some ❤️ by starring this awesome repositorie!
+### Show some ❤️ by starring this awesome  repository!

 </div>